Fecal Occult Blood Test

-Do not take vitamin C supplements or drink or eat juice or fruits high in vitamin
+Don't take vitamin C supplements or drink or eat juice or fruits high in vitamin C

 Don't eat red meat, such as beef, lamb, pork, and liver, for 3 days before testing.

-Although it's unlikely, these foods could alter your test result.
+It's unlikely, but these foods could change your test result.
 In some cases, healthcare

-providers don't give any restrictions because this may make patients less likely to
+providers don't put any limits on food because this may make people less likely to

 do the test.
 Having the test is the most important thing.

 Let your healthcare provider know about all medicines, herbs, vitamins, and supplements